MichaelT4183/F1_Custom_Stat_Tracker/code/Testing Files/Documentation/ChampionshipTable-Test-Doc.md

 }
 ```
 This code has been implemented within the **'toString'** method and within the if statement.
 Using a **StringBuilder** allows me to combine all of the entries of the LinkedHashMap and print them on every line in a single variable and then display it so it looks like a table.

+___

+### Final Comments
+The ChampionshipTable.java file is fully functional.
+The file will process the data correctly and format the championship table correctly based off the test data.